 Data Model

 The reason why these 3 tools have different work models is that they serve different application and data.
 We see MPI and Hadoop are at the two ends of the whole data tool spectrum.
 MPI is a computation-centric solution.
 It has no specific work model so that users can customize and optimize the work flow for any applications.
 MPI basically serves scientific applications which are not only complicated in workflow but also intensive in computation.
-Though the whole framework is highly optimized in performance, it is not friendly to big data processing.
+Though the whole framework is highly optimized in performance, it is not directly aimed at big data processing.

-At the same time, Hadoop is a data-centric solution.
-With the support of HDFS [13], big data is well stored and managed.
-Users don’t need to think about data accessing and loading as what they do in MPI programs.
-Besides, computation is moved to the place where data is stored.
+Hadoop is a data-centric solution and uses HDFS [13] to store and manage big data.
+Users don’t need to think about data accessing and loading steps that must be present in MPI programs. another feature is that the computation is performed where the data is stored.
 This framework is scalable when processing big data but its work model is constrained to MapReduce pattern.
-For complicated data mining algorithms and scientific applications which needs iterations or cannot be simply expressed with Map and Reduce tasks, Hadoop is inefficient for processing this type of data.
-As a result, we see Hadoop is strong but slow.
+Hadoop is inefficient for processing data mining algorithms and scientific applications which need iterations or cannot be simply expressed with Map and Reduce tasks.
 The typical data processed in Hadoop is records or logs.
-This type of data is easy to split into small Key-Value objects and not like scientific data which contains large chunks of vectors or matrices.
-Usually the computation on these data can be easily expressed in Map-Reduce pattern.
+This type of data is easy to split into small Key-Value objects and is unlike scientific data which contains large sets of vectors or matrices.
+Usually the computation on these data can be easily expressed in MapReduce pattern.

-As a result, Twister interpolates between Hadoop and MPI.
+We developed Twister to interpolate between Hadoop and MPI.
 We hope to provide an easy-to-use and data-centric solution to process big data in data mining or scientific applications efficiently.
-We extend MapReduce model to iterative MapReduce model to support iterative algorithms.
-This kind of model is more powerful than traditional MapReduce model but still keep the simplicity without much interfering and controlling from the user.
-For data model, we move toward Hadoop direction, but not follow MPI which has little data management and control (See Table 4).
+We extend MapReduce model to iterative Map-Collective model to support iterative algorithms and general communication patterns.
+This model is more powerful than traditional MapReduce model but still keeps much of the simplicity without need for user involvement.
+For the data model, Twister moves to a similar approach to Hadoop (See Table 4).

 For data source, Twister mainly uses local disks and does simple management through scripts.
 Twister can also use distributed file systems which are mounted through network and can be accessed in a manner which is just like accessing local disks.
 This is similar to MPI but different from Hadoop which relies on HDFS.
-We are also moving toward using HDFS.
-At this stage in Twister, files and their replicas are stored on local disks of compute nodes and recorded in a partition file.
+We are adding HDFS support to Twister.
+Currently in Twister, files and their replicas are stored on local disks of compute nodes and recorded in a partition file.